-Option 2 and 3 can only be used based on the health status of previous flocks and when the barn/brooder house is not experiencing a disease/production challenge.
+Options 2 and 3 can only be used based on the health status of previous flocks and when the barn is not experiencing a disease/production challenge.
 See Section 5.3 for diseases that require a cleaning and disinfection.

-Refer to Section 5.5 for an example of a cleaning and disinfection protocol.
+Refer to Section 5.5 for an example of a cleaning and detergent/disinfection protocol.